 The most versatile, sturdy and stylish suitcase out there.
 Our choice for best cabin luggage.

 Stylish and sturdy.
 Mesh panels inside secure your belongings in place but you can also remove them if needs be.
 There's an inside zipped compartment and outer lock with TSA approved combination code.
-The extending handle mechanism is clean and reliable and there's a separate, easy to use handle to lift the bag up the steps.
+The telescopic handle mechanism is clean and reliable and there's a separate, easy to use handle to lift the bag up the steps.
 It can withstand all weather conditions, has a capacity of 32L and weighs 4.6kg.